jonathankentstevens/build-proto/README.md

 # build-proto

-Command line tool to generate client & server implementation with your pb stub for gRPC
+Command line tool to generate a client & server implementation of a gRPC service to compliment your pb stub

 # implementation
     go get github.com/jonathankentstevens/build-proto